-A student who wishes to withdraw from The King's College should make an appointment with a staff member in the Office of Student Services.
+A student who wishes to withdraw from The King's College should make an appointment with the Director of Student Services in the Office of Student Services.
 Students must complete the necessary registration paperwork and an Exit Survey.
 The Office of Student Services will assist the student in closing out accounts with library services and the academic, financial, and student development departments.
-Students unable to meet in person staff members should put their intent to withdraw in writing and forward it to the Office of Student Services.
-Additionally, they should complete the Exit Survey (available on the Student Portal).

 It should be noted that failing to attend classes does not constitute a complete withdrawal from the College.
-Students who do not notify the Student Services office of their intent to withdraw will be liable for any active tuition charges incurred until the time the withdrawal is made official.
+Students who do not notify the Office of Student Services of their intent to withdraw will be liable for any active tuition charges incurred until the time the withdrawal is made official.